freaktechnik/mines.js/README.md

 You'll have to install these tools in order to build the app.

 * [npm](https://www.npmjs.com/) (available as package for most Linux distros)
-* [Bower](http://bower.io/) (installed by running `npm install -g bower` in the command line)
-* [Grunt](http://gruntjs.com/) (installed by running `npm install -g grunt-cli` in the command line)

 ### Prepare the Build
 There are some third-party resources the app uses.
 Install them by running these commands in the command line:
 ```
 npm install
-bower install
 ```

 ### Actually Build the App
-To build just run `grunt` in the root folder of the repository.
+To build just run `npm run build` in the root folder of the repository.
 This will build a development grade version of the application in the dist/ folder.

-Grunt can do a plethora of things, like cleaning the project directory with `grunt clean`.
-To see a full list of its targets, run `grunt --help`.

 License
 -------
-Copyright (c) 2015 Martin Giger
+Copyright © 2016 Martin Giger
 Licensed under the MPL-2.0.

 See the [LICENSE](LICENSE) file for the full license text.